-Explores the historical development and foundations of the field of social welfare, including major legislation.
-Professional concerns related to values, skills, knowledge, policies, programs, methods, practice, technology, and licensing are analyzed.
+Explores the historical development and foundations of the field of social welfare and the profession of social work.
+Analyzes professional concerns related to values, skills, knowledge, policies, programs, methods, practice, technology, and licensing.

 SOCW325 Social Welfare Policy I (3)

 Provides beginning understanding of the scope of social welfare programs in the United States.
 Building on a liberal arts prospective, it draws from economics, philosophy, history, and political science to provide an understanding of the present-day United States' social welfare services' evolution through historical events in Europe and American that influenced policy formulation and delivery systems.